Description

 Session Fixation

 Session Fixation is an attack technique that forces a user's session ID to an explicit value.
 Depending on the functionality of the target web site, a number of techniques can be utilized to "fix" the session ID value.
 These techniques range from Cross-site Scripting exploits to peppering the web site with previously made HTTP requests.
-After a user's session ID has been fixed, the attacker will wait for them to login.
-Once the user does so, the attacker uses the predefined session ID value to assume their online identity.
+After a user's session ID has been fixed, the attacker will wait for that user to login.
+Once the user does so, the attacker uses the predefined session ID value to assume the same online identity.

-Without active protection against session fixation, the attack can be mounted against any web site using sessions to identify authenticated users.
-Web sites using sessions IDs are normally cookie-based, but URLs and hidden form-fields are used as well.
+Without active protection against Session Fixation, the attack can be mounted against any web site that uses sessions to identify authenticated users.
+Web sites using sessions IDs are normally cookie-based, but URLs and hidden form fields are used as well.
 Unfortunately, cookie-based sessions are the easiest to attack.
 Most of the currently identified attack methods are aimed toward the fixation of cookies.

-In contrast to stealing a user's session ID after they have logged into a web site, session fixation provides a much wider window of opportunity.
-The active part of the attack takes place before the user logs in.
+In contrast to stealing a users' session IDs after they have logged into a web site, Session Fixation provides a much wider window of opportunity.
+The active part of the attack takes place before a user logs in.

 Example